2 BJP MLAs marshalled out of Delhi Assembly for the day | Politics

 He directed that BJP MLAs Vijender Gupta and Om Prakash Sharma be marshalled out when they objected and argued with him.

-Goel also alleged that the Delhi Assembly was being incapacitated on the behest of the Centre's order through the L-G.
+Goel also alleged that the Delhi Assembly was being incapacitated at the behest of the Centre's order through the L-G.

+Gupta, BJP MLA from Rohini, said he was marshalled out along with Sharma as they were raising the issue of installing CCTV cameras in the constituencies represented by eight party legislators when they were expelled.

+The BJP MLAs would meet Lt Governor regarding ''systematic discrimination'' being practised by the AAP government, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)